hey-network/mainchain/readme.md

 ##### Crowdsale behavior

-The Hey Token Sale contract is primarily an extension of OpenZeppelin's standard `Crowdsale` contract.
+The HEY Token Sale contract is primarily an extension of OpenZeppelin's standard `Crowdsale` contract.
 It also includes standard crowdsale behaviors implemented in OpenZeppelin's standard contracts, including:
 - `TimedCrowdsale`: the Token Sale only accept payments between `startTime` and `endTime`.
 - `FinalizableCrowdsale`: the Token Sale implements a `finalize()` function that triggers a custom action after the sale has closed (see below).
 - `Pausable`: the Token Sale can be paused by the owner to reject any new incoming payments.

 The following behaviors have also been implemented (not directly available from OpenZeppelin libraries):
-- `EvolvingRate`: the ETH-to-tokens rate evolves from 4400 during the first day of the TGE to 4000 afterwards.
+- `EvolvingRate`: the ETH-to-tokens rate evolves from 4,400 during the first day of the TGE to 4,000 afterwards.
 - `MinimumContribution`: the Token Sale only allows contributions when payments are equal to or above 0.1 ETH.
 - `KYC`: the Token Sale only allows contributions from addresses authorized by the contract owner for KYC reasons.